How to Know If You Have Erectile Dysfunction: Symptoms, Diagnosis and Next Steps

 Physical Examination

 You do not need to visit a GP in person.
-Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your ED symptoms via a confidential online consultation and prescribe appropriate treatment — safely and discreetly — without requiring travel or a GP appointment.
+Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your ED symptoms via a confidential online consultation and prescribe appropriate treatment quickly and discreetly.

-When to seek urgent care: See a doctor urgently if you experience sudden vision loss, sudden hearing loss, or chest pain after taking ED medication.
-An erection lasting more than 4 hours (priapism) requires emergency treatment — do not delay.
+You experience sudden vision loss, sudden hearing loss, or chest pain after taking ED medication.
+An erection lasting more than 4 hours (priapism) is a medical emergency — go to A&E immediately.

 Frequently Asked Questions

-What are the main symptoms of erectile dysfunction?
+What are the main signs of erectile dysfunction?

 Is it normal to occasionally struggle to get an erection?

-Yes, completely.
-Occasional difficulty achieving or maintaining an erection — particularly after a tiring day, after drinking alcohol, or during periods of stress — is entirely normal and does not constitute erectile dysfunction.
-ED becomes clinically significant when it occurs persistently (more than half the time) or causes significant distress.
+Yes.
+Occasional difficulty — particularly after a tiring day, after drinking alcohol, or during periods of stress — is entirely normal and does not constitute erectile dysfunction.
+ED is a clinical concern when it occurs persistently over several weeks and causes significant distress.

 How is erectile dysfunction diagnosed?

-Diagnosis is primarily clinical — a healthcare professional will take a full medical history including details of your sexual function, health conditions, medications, and lifestyle factors.
-They may also carry out physical examination and order blood tests (testosterone, blood glucose, cholesterol, thyroid function) to identify underlying causes.
+Diagnosis is primarily clinical.
+A healthcare professional takes a full history of your sexual function symptoms, health conditions, medications, and lifestyle factors.
+Blood tests (testosterone, blood glucose, cholesterol, thyroid function) and blood pressure assessment are typically also performed to identify contributing causes.

 What should I do if I think I have erectile dysfunction?

-See a healthcare professional if ED has been present for more than a few weeks, is causing distress, or if you have underlying health conditions that may be contributing.
-Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your symptoms via a confidential online consultation without a GP appointment.
+If ED has been present for more than a few weeks and is causing distress, seek a clinical assessment.
+Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your symptoms via a confidential online consultation — without needing a GP appointment.

 What blood tests are done for erectile dysfunction?

-Blood tests for ED may include: testosterone levels, blood glucose (to screen for diabetes), HbA1c, cholesterol, full blood count, and thyroid function tests.
-Your prescriber will determine which tests are appropriate based on your symptoms and risk factors.
+Standard blood tests include testosterone levels (morning sample), fasting blood glucose or HbA1c (diabetes screening), cholesterol (lipid profile), thyroid function tests, and full blood count.
+Your prescriber will determine which are appropriate based on your symptoms and risk factors.

 References